SomeoneElseOSM/SomeoneElse-vector-extract/resources/README_sve01.md

 * `unpaved`.
 Used for `unclassified` highways with an unpaved `surface` (values such as `gravel`).
 * `ucrwide`.
 Used for service roads, tracks or paths >= 2m wide with a designation of "unclassified county roads" or similar.
 * `ucrnarrow`.
 Used for service roads, tracks or paths < 2m wide with a designation of "unclassified county roads" or similar.
+* `goodboatwide`.
+Used for service roads, tracks or paths >= 2m wide with a designation of "byway open to all traffic" or similar, with a "good" surface.
 * `boatwide`.
 Used for service roads, tracks or paths >= 2m wide with a designation of "byway open to all traffic" or similar.
+* `goodboatnarrow`.
+Used for service roads, tracks or paths < 2m wide with a designation of "byway open to all traffic" or similar, with a "good" surface.
 * `boatnarrow`.
 Used for service roads, tracks or paths < 2m wide with a designation of "byway open to all traffic" or similar.
 * `goodrbywide`.
 Used for service roads, tracks or paths >= 2m wide with a designation of "restricted byway" or similar, with a "good" surface.
 * `rbywide`.
 Used for service roads, tracks or paths >= 2m wide with a designation of "restricted byway" or similar.